Apply: Mandela Washington Fellowship 2019 for Young African Leaders (Fully-funded to the United States)

 Selection panels will use the following criteria to evaluate applications (not in order of importance):

-- A proven record of leadership and accomplishment in public service, business and entrepreneurship, or civic engagement.
+- A proven record of leadership and accomplishment in public service, business, or civic engagement.

 - A demonstrated commitment to public or community service, volunteerism, or mentorship.

 - The ability to work cooperatively in diverse groups and respect the opinions of others.

 - Demonstrated knowledge of, interest in, and professional experience in the preferred sector/track.